Elijahamet/Elijahamet/README.md

 - 📄 Get to know more about me and my experiences
 -  [portfolio](https://myporfolioforme.netlify.app/).

-- ⚡ Fun fact; I am social, and a very o opened person.
+- ⚡ Fun fact; I am social, and a very  opened person.